ONLYOFFICE-QA/puppeteer_test_wrapper/README.md

 ## Installation

+- Generate an ssh key if it does not exist at the path `~/.ssh/id_rsa.pub` with the command: `ssh-keygen -t rsa`.
 - Place your DigitalOcean API key in a file at the path `~/.do/access_token`
 - Installing the package manager poetry.